UB Diving | Courtenay & Comox Valley Scuba Training, Dive Charters, Equipment Service & Commercial Diving

 Local Ocean Access

-UB Diving trains students for the ocean they will actually dive after certification.
-Vancouver Island diving involves cold water, exposure protection, changing visibility, current awareness, boat procedures, buoyancy discipline, and good diving habits from the beginning.
+Vancouver Island diving involves cold water, exposure protection, changing visibility, current awareness, buoyancy discipline, proper equipment configuration and good buddy procedures.

 Built On More Than Recreational Diving

-UB Diving’s training culture is shaped by real marine operations.
-Our background includes commercial diving, aquaculture support, underwater inspections, seafloor cleanup projects, habitat restoration support, mooring work, vessel operations, gas blending, regulator service, technical diving, rebreather support, and expedition diving throughout British Columbia.
+Our background includes recreational instruction, commercial diving, aquaculture support, underwater inspections, seafloor cleanup work, mooring operations, vessel operations, gas blending, regulator service, technical diving, rebreather support and expedition diving throughout British Columbia.

 Giant Pacific Octopus photographed while diving in British Columbia cold water